 MOD

-RESOLUTION 64 (Rev. Kigali, 2022)
+RESOLUTION 64 (Rev. Baku, 2025)

 Protecting and supporting users/consumers of telecommunication/ information and communication technology services

-The World Telecommunication Development Conference (Kigali, 2022),
+The World Telecommunication Development Conference (Baku, 2025),

 considering

-a) Resolution 196 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on protecting telecommunication service users/consumers;
+a) Resolution 196 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on protecting telecommunication service users/consumers;

-b) Resolution 84 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly, on studies concerning the protection of users of telecommunication/information and communication technology (ICT) services;
+b) Resolution 84 (Rev. New Delhi, 2024) of the World Telecommunication Standardization Assembly, on studies concerning the protection of users of telecommunication/information and communication technology (ICT) services;

 c) United Nations guidelines on consumer protection, reviewed and approved by the United Nations General Assembly in Resolution 70/186 of 22 December 2015, which establish the main characteristics that consumer protection laws must have, the institutions in charge of enforcing them, and compensation systems so they can be effective;

-d) Resolution 188 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on combating counterfeit telecommunication/ICT devices;
+d) Resolution 188 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on combating counterfeit telecommunication/ICT devices;

-e) Resolution 189 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on assisting Member States to combat and deter mobile device theft;
+e) Resolution 189 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on assisting Member States to combat and deter mobile device theft;

 f) § 13 e) of the Geneva Plan of Action of the World Summit on the Information Society (WSIS), which states that governments should continue to update their domestic consumer-protection laws to respond to the new requirements of the information society;